 What Does an Invoice Do?

 An invoice is a document that tracks what a customer owes a business.
-They can be used as a way to monitor cash flow and help companies receive payment in full, and on time.
-They serve as a record of sale and provide a way to track important metrics, like:
+They can be used as a way to monitor cash flow and help companies receive payment in full and on time.
+They serve as a record of sales and provide a way to track important metrics, like:

 - The sell date of the goods and/or services